openthread/ot-ns/GUIDE.md

 * Add, delete, and move various types of OpenThread nodes
 * Disable and recover node radios
 * Adjust simulation speed
+* Pause/start the simulation
+* Inspect properties and state of nodes
+* Open a graph showing node type/status statistics over time
 * See some logged events
-* See nodes' energy usage (Alpha feature - pending validation)
+* See nodes' energy usage (Beta feature - pending validation)

 ## Use OTNS CLI